toddledev/documentation/docs/10-formulas/01-the-formula-editor/index.md

 editorUrl: https://toddle.dev/projects/docs_examples/branches/main/components/example-array-formulas?canvas-width=800&canvas-height=800
 height: 19rem

-This example demonstrates how to use array nodes in the formula editor.
+See in actions how array formlas work in toddle.
+Spoiler: It is just like in JavaScript.
 @@@